jtkovacs/jtkovacs.github.io/REFS/databases.md

     - 1NF: all fields only include a single piece of data;
     - 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
     - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).

-### The relational data model

-In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
-Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
-Table columns have types (also called domains), which can be enumerated.
-Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

-- Relationship structure allows for scaling exceptionally large data sets with excellent performance for processing transactions: TRUE
-- ANSI standards made platform-independence and transfer code across different products possible: TRUE
-- Considered VERY expensive to purchase and maintain: FALSE
-- Programming/query language that is easy to learn and execute: TRUE
-- Difficult to retrieve data: FALSE

-What are the pros and cons of storing redundant data in a database?

-Redundant data has two major problems: first, the cost of physical storage, and second, the difficulties of keeping multiple copies of the same data consistent and accurate.
-For these reasons, normalization is used to minimize data redundancy (but not eliminate it, since the relational data model requires some redundancy to record relationships).
-However, because normalization is a complex process and because the cost of storage has declined over time, there may be cases or NoSQL database models where greater data redundancy is tolerated.

-#### Kinds of attributes

-An attribute is composite if its value can be decomposed.
-For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).

-An attribute is multi-valued/set-valued if, for a single entity, the attribute could/should store multiple values.
-For example, a PERSON entity may have a LANGUAGES SPOKEN attribute that must contain multiple values to accommodate multilingual people.

-An attribute is derived if its value can be calculated from (an)other attribute(s) in the database.
-For example, the value of the attribute TRIP DURATION could be derived from the attributes DEPARTURE DATE and RETURN DATE.

-Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)

-An attribute may be a **key** or identity value.
-Kinds of keys:

-- Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
-- Candidate Key: Column(s) that can uniquely identify rows in an entity

-Identity values must/How to pick a key.
-Which of the following are guidelines for an Entity Identifier (aka 'Primary Key')?

-- INTEGER is most-often the best data type choice
-- Will not change in value
-- Will not be null
-- Narrow field

-#### Referential integrity

-Referential Integrity Constraint: Constraint that limits the values in an FK to those that already exist in the PK of the corresponding entity

-Explain what referential integrity is and how it is maintained within the Relational Data Model.

-One table’s primary key may be used in another table as a foreign key, establishing a relationship between the two tables; referential integrity means that the key is consistent across tables.
-Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

-#### Associative entities

-When two entities are related in many-to-many fashion, an associative entity must be created to resolve the relationship.
-For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
-Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment.
-To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

-#### Superclasses and subclasses

-Supertype/Subtype (described as Superclass/Subclass in the Connolly & Begg book) implementation:

-- Provides more semantic meaning to an ER model: TRUE
-- Makes an ER model more readable: TRUE
-- Introduces more NULL values to a database: FALSE
-- Supertype and Subtypes have the same primary key: TRUE

 ### Top-down vs. bottom-up design